coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 2. Set up a production-level database for the application.
 3. Configure the DNS settings for the application.
 4. Actually build the application.

+*Questions?
+Comments?
+Approval?
+Disapproval?
+Send it all along to tyler@ogdenstudios.xyz*